AMReX-Fluids/AMReX-Hydro/Docs/source/Godunov.rst

    \widehat{w}_{i,j,k-\frac{1}{2}}^{adv} ) ( \widehat{u}_{i,j,k+\frac{1}{2}} - \widehat{u}_{i,j,k-\frac{1}{2}} )

-If ``use_forces_in_trans`` is false, the forcing terms were not included in the computation of the transverse deriviates and are instead included at this point, before applying boundary conditions.
+If ``use_forces_in_trans`` is false, the forcing terms were not included in the computation of the transverse deriviates and are instead added to :math:`\tilde{u}` at this point, before applying boundary conditions, including preventing backflow.

-The normal velocity at each face is then determined by an upwinding procedure based on the states predicted from the cell centers on either side.
-The procedure is similar to that described above, i.e.
-(suppressing the (:math:`i+\frac{1}{2},j,k`) indices)

 ..
 Once we have the transverse terms, we can sum everything up to get predicted lo & hi values at edge.
 BCs are enforced and we prevent backflow (2&3).
 Then we upwind.

+The normal velocity at each face is then determined by an upwinding procedure based on the states predicted from the cell centers on either side.
+The procedure is similar to that described above, i.e.
+(suppressing the (:math:`i+\frac{1}{2},j,k`) indices)

 .. math::